 Choosing the right account with a fee schedule that’s at worst manageable (and at best non-existent) will help keep the money in your account trending in the right direction.

 How do high-yield checking accounts work?

-High yield checking accounts work the same way as savings accounts.
+High-yield checking accounts work the same way as high-yield savings accounts.
 Each account has an interest rate, or APY, associated with it.
 This is the percentage of your balance that the bank pays you for keeping money in the account.

 Interest is most often compounded daily and paid monthly, so as your balance grows, so does the amount that you earn in interest.